williamtran29/styleguides/ux-dev/pixel-perfection.md

 ### Consider unintended consequences

-There may be issues that result in standardizing distances between baselines versus distance between modules or character maps.
+There may be issues that result from standardizing distances between baselines versus distance between modules or character maps.
 For instance, `line-height` may not be static across locales.
 Or two different modules may introduce different vertical flows.
 Do your best to consider these unintended consequences.

 ### Be flexible and weight risks

-It may make UX sense for some elements to intentionally deviate from established grids when the risk to scale is low.
+It may make UX sense for some elements to intentionally deviate from established grids, when the risk to scale is low.
 At the same time, designers should be cognizant that the established design system is what permits the site to easily scale.

-## Avoid Over-engineering
+## Avoid over-engineering

 There are times you may be tempted to over-engineer a solution in order to achieve pixel perfection.
 However, this is in and of itself a risk.
 Err on the side of caution.
-Achieving pixel perfection is not always worth the risks if it undermines the existing libraries or systems that allow a site to scale.
+Achieving pixel perfection is not always worth the risks if it undermines the existing libraries or design systems that allow a site to scale.
 Keep your solutions simple.